EmreAka/RentACar-Angular/README.md

 This project is built for [Rent A Car API](https://github.com/EmreAka/RentACarProject) which is built with ASP.NET Core 6.0

-# Video of The Project
+# Demo of The Project

 [DEMO](https://rentacar.emreaka.tech/)